harrison-bbb/nano-banana-prompts/OPEN-THIS.md

 **Best for:** Home decor, candles, or books

 ```
 Look at the attached product images.
 An interior design photograph of a cozy living room.
 [THIS EXACT PRODUCT] is placed on a coffee table in the center.
-In the background, [INSERT PERSON DESCRIPTION - e.g., a person reading a book on a beige sofa] is relaxing.
+In the background, [INSERT PERSON DESCRIPTION - e.g., the attached person] is relaxing.
 Soft morning light streams through sheer curtains.
 Scandinavian design style.
 ```

 **Example Result:** Your product on a coffee table in a beautiful, sunny living room with someone relaxing behind it.